Sierra Leone: Colonial era (1808–1961)

-The British interacted mostly with the Krios in Freetown, who did most of the trading with the indigenous peoples of the interior.
-Educated Krios held numerous positions in the colonial government, giving them status and well-paying positions.
-Following the Berlin Conference of 1884–1885, the British decided that they needed to establish more dominion over the inland areas, to satisfy what was described by the European powers as "effective occupation" of territories.
+In Freetown, the British interacted mostly with the Krio people, who did most of the trading with the indigenous peoples of the interior.
+Educated Krio people held many positions in the colonial government, giving them status and good pay.
+After the Berlin Conference of 1884–85, the British decided to establish more dominion over the inland areas, to satisfy what the European powers called "effective occupation".
 In 1896 it annexed these areas, declaring them the Sierra Leone Protectorate.
-With this change, the British began to expand their administration in the region, recruiting British citizens to posts and pushing Krios out of positions in government and even the desirable residential areas in Freetown.
+With this change, the British began to expand their administration in the region, recruiting British citizens to posts and pushing Krio people out of governmental positions and even Freetown's desirable residential areas.

-During the British annexation in Sierra Leone, several chiefs in the northern and southern parts of the country were resisting the "hut tax" imposed by the colonial administrators but they used diplomacy to achieve their goal.
-In the north, from 1820 to 1906, there was a Limba chief named Almamy Suluku who ruled his territory for many years, fighting to protect his territory, while at the same time using diplomacy to trick the protectorate administrators while sending fighters to assist Bai Bureh, a prominent Temne chief in Kasseh who was fighting against the imposition of the "hut tax" by the colonial administrators.
-The war was later known as the Hut Tax War.